companieshouse/s3-content-type-fixer/README.md

 # S3 Content Type Fixer #

-This script will upload files to S3 with Python3 keeping the original folder structure with correct MIME type
+This script will upload content to S3 with Python3 keeping the original folder structure with correct MIME type

 To run the script, first install the dependencies: